 In this area, in the productivity area in particular, I find more and more myself, to implement these 2 basic principles (in accordance and support with the methodological/practical framework I use for my doing my work!).

 Specifically, all the time it seems to me, that I employ the principles of:

-- detachment from opponent’s movement: Accordingly, this principle, in martial arts, states that you movement should be not interrupted or follow the movements of your opponents because, in such way, you provide the initiative of movement (*attack or defense either way) and the advantage to you opponent.
+- detachment from opponent’s movement: Accordingly, this principle, in martial arts, states that you movement should be not interrupted or follow the movements of your opponents because, in such way, you provide the initiative of movement (attack or defense either way) and the advantage to you opponent.
 This has as the result, you to be trapped by his/hers movements.
-In martial arts, as in productivity or business, you should always (or try) to have the advantage and the initiation of activity (it is very important for you to be proactive in various situations*) and not disrupt your action or plans either from external parameters (calls, telephones, last time meetings, a quick advice to/from a coworker, etc) or from internal (hanger, fatigue, etc) but to follow your course of action without interruptions.
+In martial arts, as in productivity or business, you should always (or try) to have the advantage and the initiation of activity (it is very important for you to be proactive in various situations*) and not disrupt your action or plans either from external parameters (calls, telephones, last time meetings, a quick advice to/from a coworker, etc.) or from internal (hunger, fatigue, etc.) but to follow your course of action without interruptions.

-In that level it appears that all the major approaches (either it be martial arts, flow or productivity) share some common principles, all demanding, a similar level of attention and focus for their execution!
+In that level it appears that all the major approaches (either it is martial arts, flow or productivity) share some common principles, all demanding, a similar level of attention and focus for their execution!

 Do you, think, you can use any or these principles in your everyday life?
 Do you find them useful?
 Do you have experienced similar or other flow or productivity principles, would you like to share?

 Get my future articles in your inbox!

 You like what you read?
 Join a community of like-minded peers!
 Get more posts as that in your inbox and get the free ‘On Business & Leadership’ e-Book!